 More Than a Century of Excellence

-IKG® is known as a pioneer in the global grating industry, having applied the first use of steel mesh grating to the New York Subway System over 100 years ago.
+IKG is known as a pioneer in grating, having applied the first use of steel mesh grating to the New York Subway System over 100 years ago.
 Since then IKG has been designing and developing new and innovative uses for this versatile product.
 From power plants to petroleum refineries, shipyards to large scale factories, IKG provides quality products to major businesses throughout the industrial sector.

 The Early Days

 The story begins in 1902 when Walter Irving establishes Irving Iron Works Company in Long Island City, New York.
 Just ten years later, Irving manufactures the first mass-produced grating for ventilation for the New York City subway system.
 The reticulated wrought-iron riveted grating process was patented in 1912.